DETAILED ACTION

 Therefore it would have been obvious to a person having ordinary skill in the art before the time of the effective filing date to combine the teachings of Sakakibara with Rafferty such that the element comprises an AD converting portion provided in pixel units of one or more pixels for the purpose of providing an AD converter with reduced power consumption (Sakakibara, [0006]).

 Regarding claims 16-17, forming a silicon film by epitaxial growth on a pixel transistor formation surface of a semiconductor substrate on which the photoelectric conversion region has been formed (Lee, Fig. 1, 104, [0018]; Fig. 8, [0060]) and forming an oxide film by heat-treating the silicon film (Lee, Fig. 10, 1002, [0062], thermal oxidation), wherein the oxide film is a gate oxide film of a pixel transistor (Lee, Figs. 10-12, [0063]-[0064]).
-It would have been obvious to a person having ordinary skill in the art to further combine the teachings of Lee, Rafferty, and Sakakibara for the reasons set forth in the rejection of claim 14.
+It would have been obvious to a person having ordinary skill in the art to further combine the teachings of Lee, Rafferty, Sakakibara, and Masuda for the reasons set forth in the rejection of claim 14.

 Conclusion